- Current Location

 You'll find a wide range of unique and impressive destinations in North Carolina, each sure to make your next visit better than the last.
 From the historic Civil War sites to the kid-friendly destinations, and even some very peculiar cultural exhibits, the Tar Heel State is always worthy of a visit.
 Make plans to visit soon and check out the Seymour Johnson Air Force Base.

-Located in the easter section of the Piedmont region in Goldsboro, the Seymour Johnson AFB was built in 1942 and has been in use every since.
+Located in the eastern section of the Piedmont region in Goldsboro, the Seymour Johnson AFB was built in 1942 and has been in use every since.
 You can find the Seymour Johnson AFB southeast of downtown Goldsboro – tours of this impressive site are available.
 Call ahead and reserve a spot today.

 Most of Corolla’s wild horses roam on a 7,500-acre refuge that includes Corolla's beach.
 Corolla Wild Horse Tours provides two-hour tours of their habitat in a 15-passenger open-air safari style truck.